zpeters/md-advanced-tables/docs/formulas.md

 Just like in org-mode, formulas use symbols to denote rows and columns.
 In the above formula, the destination for our calculated value is `@2$>`.
 We can break this down into `@2` and `$>`, meaning "row 2" and "last column".
-We'll dive into what "last column means in a minute".
+We'll dive into what "last column" means in a minute.

 Let's look at the source: `vsum(@I+1$>..@>-1$>)`.
 Again, if we ignore some of the concepts we haven't learned yet, we can identify a few rows and columns